Bank of America Transfer Partners: What You Need to Know in June 2026

 Christopher's at Wrigley Mansion caught my eye with its stunning view (looks like a perfect spot for a romantic dinner).
 Christopher's is located inside the historic Wrigley Mansion and award-winning chef Christopher Gross leads the kitchen.
 The restaurant serves French-inspired cuisine in a dining room with floor-to-ceiling windows that showcases Phoenix's valley views.

-The 8-course tasting menu runs $275 per person Thursday through Saturday, while Tuesday and Wednesday offer a Classics menu at $125 per person.
+The 8-course tasting menu runs $275 per person on Friday and Saturday, while Wednesday and Thursday offer a Classics menu at $125 per person.
 Both prices exclude tax and service.
 Signature dishes include Wagyu preparations and scallop courses that change seasonally.

 Those prices make Christopher's one of the more practical ways to use your semiannual $150 credit.
 A single dinner for two on the tasting menu easily covers the full credit amount, whereas lower-priced restaurants require multiple visits across the six-month period.